Jeff Buckley: Career

 Buckley began performing at several clubs and cafés around Lower Manhattan, and Sin-é became his main venue.
-He first appeared at Sin-é in April 1992 and quickly earned a regular Monday night slot there.
+He first appeared at Sin-é in April 1992 and quickly earned a regular Monday night slot.
 His repertoire consisted of a diverse range of folk, rock, R&B, blues, and jazz cover songs, much of which he had newly learned.
 During this period, he discovered singers such as Nina Simone, Billie Holiday, Van Morrison, and Judy Garland.
-Buckley performed an eclectic selection of covers by artists including Led Zeppelin ("Night Flight"), Nusrat Fateh Ali Khan ("Ye Jo Halka Halka Suroor Hae"), Bob Dylan ("Mama, You've Been On My Mind"), Édith Piaf ("Je ne Connais Pas La Fin"), the Smiths ("I Know It's Over"), Bad Brains ("I Against I"), and Siouxsie Sioux ("Killing Time").
+Buckley performed an eclectic selection of covers by artists including Led Zeppelin ("Night Flight"), Nusrat Fateh Ali Khan ("Ye Jo Halka Halka Suroor Hae"), Bob Dylan ("Mama, You've Been On My Mind"), Édith Piaf ("Je n'en connais pas la fin"), the Smiths ("I Know It's Over"), Bad Brains ("I Against I"), and Siouxsie Sioux ("Killing Time").
 Original songs from the Babylon Dungeon Sessions and the songs he had written with Lucas were also included in his set lists.
 He performed solo, accompanying himself on a Fender Telecaster he borrowed from his friend Janine Nichols.
 Buckley said he learned how to perform onstage by playing to small audiences.

-Over the next few months, Buckley attracted admiring crowds and attention from record label executives, including industry maven Clive Davis dropping by to see him.
+Over the next few months, Buckley attracted admiring crowds and attention from record label executives, including Clive Davis.
 By mid-1992, limos from executives eager to sign him lined the street outside Sin-é.
 Buckley signed with Columbia Records, home of Bob Dylan and Bruce Springsteen, for a three-album deal for nearly in October 1992.
 He spent three days in February 1993 in a studio with the engineer Steve Addabbo and the Columbia A&R representative Steve Berkowitz recording much of his solo repertoire.
 Buckley sang a cappella and accompanied himself on acoustic and electric guitars, Wurlitzer electric piano, and harmonium.
-The tapes were posthumously released on You and I, and some of the material appeared on Buckley's debut album, Grace.
+The tapes were released on the posthumous compilation album You and I, and some of the material appeared on Buckley's debut album, Grace.
 Recording dates were set for July and August 1993 for what would become Buckley's recording debut, an EP of four songs, including a cover of Van Morrison's "The Way Young Lovers Do".
 The live EP Live at Sin-é was released on November 23, 1993.